bravoalpha79/k9-zen/test_procedure.md

 On **_Training_** page:
 1. In the "What we offer" section, click on the _location_ anchor.
 Check that the browser navigates to the appropriate section on the page.
 2. In the "What we offer" section, click on the _timetable_ anchor.
 Check that the browser navigates to the appropriate section on the page.
 3. In the "What we offer" section, click on the _contact us_ anchor.
-Check that the browser navigates to Contact page.
+Check that Contact page opens.
 3. In the "Class Timetable" section, click on the _call us_ anchor.
-Check that the browser navigates to Contact page.
+Check that Contact page opens.

 **IC-7**:
 On **_Contact_** page, click on the _Visit_ button to open the "Visit us" modal.
 In the modal: